-(This course requires two prerequisites, BIO 202 and BIO 204: Human Anatomy & Physiology II Lab.)
-(This course is a prerequisite for SPT 497: CSCS Examination Prep, unless co-enrolled.)
+This course requires two prerequisites BIO 202 and BIO 204 unless administrative approval is granted.
+This course is a prerequisite for SPT 497 unless co-enrolled or administrative approval is granted.

 SAR 380: Exercise Testing and Prescription (3 semester hours)